scikit-learn-contrib/scikit-learn-extra/doc/modules/robust.rst

 -------------

-The approach is implemented as a meta algorithm that takes as input a base estimator (e.g., SGDClassifier or SGDRegressor).
-To be compatible, the base estimator must support partial_fit and sample_weight partial_fit and sample_weight.
-Refer to the KMeans example for a template to adapt the method to other estimators.
+The approach is implemented as a meta algorithm that takes as input a base estimator (e.g., SGDClassifier, SGDRegressor or MiniBatchKMeans).

 At each step, the algorithm estimates sample weights that are meant to be small for outliers and large for inliers and then we do one optimization step using